dirsrv/tdc/README.md

 ## Installation Steps

+After the git clone inside root directory lauch npm prerequisites install:

 ```
 npm install
 ```

-The angular front-end code is located inside the `angular-src`.
+Your Angular frontend code is located inside the `angular-src`.

 Do a `npm install -g @angular/cli@latest` and `npm install` inside the `angular-src` directory so that npm can install all the angular dependencies

-Angular-CLI's
+Still inside `angular-src` run the Angular-CLI's build:

 ```
 ng build
 ```

-should compile the static code into the root `public` directory.
+this should compile the static code into the root `public` directory.

-Run `npm start` to get this started!
+Finally, inside root directory run `npm start` to get this started!